go-monk/htmx-and-templ/README.md

 }
 ```

 Now, when you reload the page in your browser, both timestamps will update.
-But if you click the **Refresh** button — thanks to HTMX — **only the bottom timestamp updates**:
+But if you click the Refresh button — thanks to HTMX — only the bottom timestamp updates:

 ![htmx demo](htmx.gif)